tq-bit/radunia/readme.md

 API_SECRET=12345" > ./authenticator-api/.env
 ```

+You can alternatively use the `init.sh` file in ./bin

+> Note that it will throw an error if you do not have node.js installed on your local machine.

 Make sure you have the `docker-compose` binary installed.
 Then, in the project's root directory, run:

 ```shell